-Study of E7389 for Advanced or Relapsed Breast Cancer
+Study of E7389 for Advanced or Metastatic Breast Cancer

-The purpose of this study is to evaluate the safety of patients who continue to receive E7389 after completing the Phase II clinical study of E7389 for advanced or relapsed breast cancer by intravenously administering E7389.
+The purpose of this study (E7389-J081-224; hereafter referred to as Study 224) is to evaluate the safety of patients who continue to receive E7389 after completing the Phase II clinical study (E7389-J081-221; hereafter referred to as Study 221) of E7389 for advanced or relapsed breast cancer by intravenously administering E7389.

 Endpoint Classification: Safety Study